purpledudewithagolfcap/reverb-engine/README.md

 # Other features I haven't added but will be a thing soon:

-can't think of any yet
+can't think of any yet.
+But I'll see if I can find something maybe

 I would have added more features, but the school laptop blocks everything related to coding except this.
 They blocked most of the websites I researched to get these results.
-I'll add them here when i get on my actual pc AND also don't forget about it
+I'll add them here when i get on my actual pc also don't forget about it

-# "Why no code work?"
+# PLEASE READ

-Also if you're asking "Why does the code not work when I put it into ReplicatedStorage?"
-Well, I'm not just going to release the entire source code. there is another ModuleScript that I am not showing you.
-You can only inspect and see the code.
-Until I'm done with it I'm not going to release the code officially until later notice
+If you do use this code. it's optional but please credit me.
+I won't do anything but I'll love it